mxiong11/gray-scott-sim/README.md

 #### TEST 0.2
 **_Variables u and v Size Check_**

-This test code, labeled TEST(VariableTest, SizeCompare), is designed to check whether the sizes of the variables u and v match the expected width and height.
+This test (VariableTest, SizeCompare) is designed to check whether the sizes of the variables u and v match the expected width and height.
 Use EXPECT_EQ assertions to check if the size of u and v matches the expected width and height.

 **_Purpose of the Test_**

 Use EXPECT_EQ assertions to ensure that the sizes of the variables u and v match the expected width and height.
 Utilize std::cout to print the width and height information of variables u and v, providing feedback on their actual sizes during testing.

 **_How to Use_**

 Run this test to verify whether the sizes of u and v, as defined in the code, match the expected width and height.
 The output information will offer insights into the actual sizes of these variables.

 #### TEST 0.3